 When it came time to cover Xavier’s early years on screen, however, director Matthew Vaughn and the team behind 2011’s X-Men: First Class decided that it was time for a change.
 Early in the piece, we learn that James McAvoy’s Xavier does indeed have a morally dubious adopted sibling, only this time, it’s Jennifer Lawrence’s Mystique, and he adopted her himself!

-By making Mystique into a child of both ideologies, Vaughn was able to flesh out her relatively flat earlier characterisation, as well as continue to explore the themes of prejudice and alienation at the heart of the series, and this, along with the stellar performances of Lawrence and McAvoy (as well as Michael Fassbender as Magneto) really sold the change to fans.
+By making Mystique into a child of both ideologies, Vaughn was able to flesh out her relatively flat earlier characterisation, as well as continue to explore the themes of prejudice and alienation at the heart of the series.
+For my money it was this – along with the stellar performances of Lawrence and McAvoy (as well as Michael Fassbender as Magneto) – that ultimately sold the change to fans.